thospfuller/rbitcoinchartsapi/README.md

 # rbitcoinchartsapi: An R Package for the Bitcoincharts.com API

+## Installing the rbitcoinchartsapi package from Drat

+The following example demonstrates how to install the rbitcoinchartsapi from the [Drat repository located on GitHub](https://github.com/thospfuller/drat).

+    install.packages(c("drat", "logging", "RJSONIO", "RCurl"))
+    drat::addRepo("thospfuller")
+    install.packages("rbitcoinchartsapi", type = "source")

+Next we'll explore several examples that demonstrate how to use the various functions available in this package.

 ## Example 1: Introduction to the GetHistoricTradeData function

 The GetHistoricTradeData function will return the 2000 most recent trades which are delayed by approximately 15 minutes.